- 1 tbsp vegetable oil

 - 3 tbsp brandy

 Brandy is a distilled spirit made from virtually any fermented fruit or starchy vegetable.…

 - 3 tbsp double cream

-Heat a frying pan over a medium-to-high heat, then pour in the oil and half of the clarified butter.
-Season the steak with salt and plenty of freshly ground black pepper and cook to your liking (2 mins each side for medium-rare, 3 mins each side for medium, depending on the thickness of your steaks).
+Heat a frying pan over a medium-to-high heat, then pour in the oil and the clarified butter.
+Season the steaks with salt and plenty of freshly ground black pepper and cook to your liking (2 mins each side for medium-rare, 3 mins each side for medium, depending on the thickness of your steaks).
 Be sure to seal the rounded edges, too.
 Transfer to a plate.